East Kent Hospitals' counselling and support services for cancer patients

 Is counselling confidential?

-Counsellors will use sensitivity and discretion when sharing any information with the wider cancer team who are concerned with your care.
+Counsellors will be sensitive and discrete when sharing any information with the wider cancer team.

 Where does counselling take place?

 Counselling rooms are comfortable and quiet.
-We will always try to offer you an appointment time that is convenient for any other commitments you may have at the hospital.
+We try to offer you an appointment time that is convenient for any other commitments you may have at the hospital.

 Who will I see?

-You will see a fully trained, qualified, and experienced counsellor who understands and values the importance of building a trusting relationship with you.
+You will see a fully trained, qualified, and experienced counsellor.
+The counsellor understands and values the importance of building a trusting relationship with you.

 How long will I need counselling?

 This can vary.
-Some people need just a few sessions, whilst others may want more time and support in counselling.
+Some people only need a few sessions, whilst others may want more time and support in counselling.
 Your counsellor will discuss your particular needs with you.

 What support is available?

-The counselling service available through the Trust, specifically for cancer patients, is available at any point in your cancer pathway and afterwards.
+This is a counselling service specifically for cancer patients.
+It is available at any point during your cancer pathway and afterwards.

-Please speak to your clinical nurse specialist if you would like to be referred.
+If you would like to be referred for counselling, please speak to your clinical nurse specialist.
 They can be contacted on 01227 868666.

 Services available for families and carers